 | Noticeable cooling compared with older memory foam | Some side sleepers under 140 pounds may feel shoulder pressure |

-| 20-year limited warranty and Costco-friendly pricing context | Heavy stomach sleepers may want more pushback |
+| Good value in the Costco price tier | Heavy stomach sleepers may want more pushback |

 Details

-- Price range: about $399–$699 depending on size and retailer.
+- Price range: $399–$699 (size/retailer).

 - Firmness: medium.

-- Available sizes: Twin, Full, Queen, King, Cal King.
+- Sizes: Twin, Full, Queen, King, Cal King.

-- Edge design: Standard foam edge with no reinforced perimeter.
+- Edge: Standard foam perimeter.

 Review Score